basseysilver/basseysilver/README.md

 - 👋 Hi, I’m @basseysilver
-- 👀 I’m interested in learning programming languages
+- 👀 I’m hobby developer
 - 🌱 I’m currently learning python and java
 - 💞️ I’m looking to collaborate on any projects given to me
 - 📫 How to reach me ....